-Educational video presentations on the role and importance of forests in the environment.
-Backdrop with forest facts and an area where students can plant seedlings.
-Saplings will be donated to the City of Newport for planting.
+Educational video presentations displayed the role and importance of forests in the environment.
+Students planed seedlings and Saplings were donated to the City of Newport for planting.

 14. SCA Americas – “Making Paper”

-Participants will learn how to make paper from recycled fiber board using a blender, some screens and a hot plate.
+Participants learned how to make paper from recycled fiber board using a blender, some screens and a hot plate.

 15. SCA Americas – “Water Filtration”